sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 Interpreting the results
 ~~~~~~~~~~~~~~~~~~~~~~~~

-There’s a couple of very important things to consider when interpreting the
+There is a couple of very important things to consider when interpreting the
 results of factorial ANOVA.
-First, there’s the same issue that we had with
+First, there is the same issue that we had with
 one-way ANOVA, which is that if you obtain a significant main effect of (say)
-``drug``, it doesn’t tell you anything about how the levels of ``drug`` are
+``drug``, it does not tell you anything about how the levels of ``drug`` are
 different to one another.
 To find that out, you need to run additional
 analyses.
-We’ll talk about some analyses that you can run in sections
+We will talk about some analyses that you can run in sections
 :doc:`Ch14_ANOVA2_08` and :doc:`Ch14_ANOVA2_09`.
 The same is true for
 interaction effects.
-Knowing that there’s a significant interaction doesn’t
+Knowing that there is a significant interaction does not
 tell you anything about what kind of interaction exists.
-Again, you’ll need
+Again, you will need
 to run additional analyses.

-Secondly, there’s a very peculiar interpretation issue that arises when you
+Secondly, there is a very peculiar interpretation issue that arises when you
 obtain a significant interaction effect but no corresponding main effect.
 This
 happens sometimes.
 For instance, in the crossover interaction shown in
-:numref:`fig-interactions` (top-left panel), this is exactly what you’d find.
+:numref:`fig-interactions` (top-left panel), thit is exactly what you would find.
 In this case, neither of the main effects would be significant, but the
 interaction effect would be.
-This is a difficult situation to interpret, and
+Thit is a difficult situation to interpret, and
 people often get a bit confused about it.
 The general advice that statisticians
-like to give in this situation is that you shouldn’t pay much attention to the
+like to give in this situation is that you should not pay much attention to the
 main effects when an interaction is present.
-The reason they say this is that,
+The reason they say thit is that,
 although the tests of the main effects are perfectly valid from a mathematical
 point of view, when there is a significant interaction effect the main effects
 rarely test interesting hypotheses.
 Recall from section :ref:`What hypotheses